 Instructions

-- Mix Cocktail: In a cocktail shaker combine vodka, hibiscus ginger tea, lemon juice, honey simple syrup and ice.
-Shake well.
-Pour into a cup with or without the ice from the shaker.
-Taste your cocktail - do you want it more bitter?
-Add more lemon juice.
-More sweet?
-Add more honey simple syrup.
-Enjoy - sip sip!
+- Mix Cocktail: Time to shake things up!
+Grab a cocktail shaker and add vodka, hibiscus ginger tea, lemon juice, honey simple syrup, and ice.
+Shake it like a Polaroid picture and pour it into a cup with or without the ice.
+Take a sip and adjust to your taste - add more lemon juice for some tartness, or more honey simple syrup for sweetness.
+Cheers!

 Recipe Notes